buxlabs/amd-to-es6/README.md

-    --suffix <string>   Replace suffix of the files --side              Import side effects with camel cased named --assigned          Automatically assign custom name to side effects
+    --suffix <string>   Replace suffix of the files --side              Import side effects with camel cased named --assigned          Automatically assign custom name to side effects --quotes            Single, double or auto quotes in the output

 ```